NVIDIA/NVFlare/docs/examples/hello_pt_job_api.rst

 This is automatically created by the Job API.
 The server application configuration leverages NVIDIA FLARE built-in components.

 Note that ``persistor`` points to ``PTFileModelPersistor``.
-This is automatically configured when the model SimpleNetwork is added to the server with the :func:`to<nvflare.job_config.fed_job.FedJob.to>` function.
+This is automatically configured when the model SimpleNetwork is added to the server with the :func:`to<nvflare.job_config.api.FedJob.to>` function.
 The Job API detects that the model is a PyTorch model and automatically configures :class:`PTFileModelPersistor<nvflare.app_opt.pt.file_model_persistor.PTFileModelPersistor>` and :class:`PTFileModelLocator<nvflare.app_opt.pt.file_model_locator.PTFileModelLocator>`.